 Free HDTV on Every Screen in Your Home

-Worth noting here is that splitting the signal in two results is a 50% drop in signal strength (3.5db).
-And every additional split will continue to decrease the overall signals strength.
-So if you have a weak or marginal signal coming into the house from the antenna, splitting it will have a negative effect.
+Worth noting here is that splitting the signal can results is a 50% drop in signal strength (3.5db).
+Furthermore, every additional split will continue to decrease the overall signals strength.
+So if you have a weak or marginal signal coming from your antenna, splitting it will have a negative effect.
 This also means that if you only need a two-way splitter, don’t use a 4-way splitter because you’re losing more signal strength with every unused output.

 - PRE Amplifiers amplifies the signal received by the antenna into the down cable.
 It should not be anywhere but on the original antenna cable right at the antenna.